mjbuchan/polar_express/README.md

 ## What is this for?

-There are lots of ways for calculating polarity of dendrites - this is another... also a thinly veiled excuse for memes.
+There are lots of ways for calculating polarity of dendrites (most are vectorised, slow and gross) - this is another... also a thinly veiled excuse for memes.

 ### How does it work?